Sebdev43/Orando/README.md

 Welcome to O'Rando, a hiking visualization website, allowing users to discover hiking routes. </br>
 The site is optimized for viewing on a mobile screen.

+###

 ### Functionality

 - User authentication and management (CRUD for account)
+- Breadcrumbs to see where you are on the website
 - Consultation of routes available, with search by Difficulty and/or Localisation
 - Interactive map of each hike
 - Favorite routes